 Managing money is something some people seem to tackle with aplomb and some really struggle with.
 It’s a real shame that many young people are so worried about money and student loans that they leave education behind.
-Over the years, I have got into many a financial pickle so I thought I would share some of my lessons on how to avoid money troubles for yourself whether you are a young person starting out in life or a parent trying to make your kids money savvy.
+Over the years, I have got into many a financial pickle so I thought I would share some of my lessons managing money tips whether you are a young person starting out in life or a parent trying to make your kids money savvy.

 Talk to your children – managing money tips

 My parents never really talked to me about money.
 They protected me when times were tight.
 I left school unaware of the ramifications of loans such as those available from Cash Lady or mortgages.
 That left me prey to the student offers and I got into trouble pretty quickly into my university journey.
 So I talk to my children openly about money.
 I know my husband finds this uncomfortable but for me, it is better that they understand money and how to manage it when they leave home.

 Before making purchases now, I try to ask myself one key question.
 Will this item bring me pleasure in the longer-term?
 An awful lot of our spending is to give us a quick fix whether that is a coffee and cake when shopping or that dress that is going to suddenly transform us into a goddess.
 The cake will add to the size of your hips and the dress cannot work miracles.
 I am not saying don’t buy them – I am saying work out why you want them and whether they are worth what they cost.

 I can give you one big guarantee.
 Every life has its rainy days.
 Crises will hit and you can overcome them easier with a good level of savings in the bank.
 A friend of mine used to put every expenses payment from work straight into savings and it was amazing how much small amounts built up over a year.